Welcome

 • The LRA 2002 sets out statutory rules for priority of interests in registered land.

-• Section 28 applies the basic rule: earlier interests have priority.
+• Section 28 applies the basic rule: earlier interests have priority over later ones.

 • Section 29 gives special protection to purchasers for value who register their disposition.